ava-labs/avalanche-network-runner/README.md

 ## Build from source code

-This is only needed by advanced users that want to modify or test Avalanche Network Runner is specific ways.
+This is only needed by advanced users who want to modify or test Avalanche Network Runner is specific ways.

 ### Download